 What Goes Good With Broccoli Cheddar Soup?

 This is a very rich, cheesy soup, so sometimes it’s nice to serve it with a salad.
 I’d recommend a simple green salad with a light vinaigrette of your choice.
-We also love serving this with a loaf of crusty French bread, or these Easy Homemade Drop Biscuits.
+We also love serving this with a loaf of Garlic Bread (my favorite choice), or these Easy Homemade Drop Biscuits.
 If you’re a big cheese lover, you could even pair it up with some Cheesy Garlic Skillet Bread!

 Why is my Broccoli Cheese Soup Grainy?